 Total Time: 6 hours 10 minutes (including 4 hours of chilling time and 1 hour of cooling time)

 Anytime I was back in my hometown, my grandma always treated me to lemon tarts.
 The sourness of lemon felt right to me, but there was always something missing.
 When I figured out this recipe, I knew coconut should be added to my favorite dessert.

 Like normal tarts, the pastry features custard lemon filling in a crispy crust.
 But when adding a coconut layer, you change the whole dessert to another form.
 Not only adding chewy texture, but coconut also rounds off your tart with a slightly sweet and nutty flavor.

 For the best tropical taste, garnish your finished pie tart with shaved coconut.
 The fresh coconut meat will perfect your sweet and tart dessert to end a filling meal.

 Triple coconut mug cake is a microwave-friendly cake made from coconut oil, milk, and flakes (hence the “triple” part in the name).
 Though it only takes a few minutes in the microwave, your mug cake ends with a light and fluffy dessert full of coconut flavor.

-To get this hearty cake, simply whisk all the ingredients in a mug and microwave it for about a couple of minutes.
-After that, serve your cake alone once cool or beautify it with a garnish of whipped cream and toasted coconut.
+To get this hearty microwave dessert, simply whisk all the ingredients in a mug and microwave it for about a couple of minutes.
+After that, serve your cake alone or beautify it with a garnish of whipped cream and toasted coconut.
 Either way, it is divine and luscious to enjoy.